juansinmiedos/Evee/README.md

 ## What is Evee?

-Evee is a new and powerful tool for Wedding Planners who need to manage their time and events in a very easy way with a few clicks
+Evee is a new and powerful tool for Wedding Planners who need to manage their time and events in a very easy way with a few clicks.

 #